 My existing Superfund is asking for additional information about my SMSF.
 What should I send them?

-When your SMSF has been established ESUPERFUND will send you an "Final Establishment Package" with all your SMSF Details.
+When your SMSF has been established, ESUPERFUND will send you a "Final Establishment Package" with all your SMSF Details.
 The Establishment Package will specifically include the following documents:

 - ABN Notification

 If your existing SMSF requires additional information then a certified copy of these notices from the ATO should be provided to them.
 Where this information is provided together with your SMSF Trust Deed, and your existing Superfund continues to refuse to Rollover your Super, a complaint must be lodged in accordance with your Existing Superfunds Financial Services Guide (FSG) or directly to the Financial Ombudsman on 1300 78 08 08 or www.fos.org.au.